-From the very best Fortnite skins to outfits, emotes, and the battle pass – which you can use to unlock even more cosmetics – you have plenty of options when it comes to spending your Fortnite V-Bucks.
-But how do you get them?
-If you are time-poor, how do you buy them?
-Here’s our Fortnite V-Bucks guide to help you find out what they are, how you unlock V-Bucks, and if there’s such a thing as free V-Bucks.
+From the latest Fortnite skins to harvesting tools, gliders, emotes, and the current season’s Battle Pass – which you can use to unlock even more cosmetics – you have plenty of options when it comes to spending V-Bucks.
+But how do you get this premium currency?
+And, if you’re time-poor, how do you buy them?
+Here’s our Fortnite V-Bucks guide to help you find out what they are, how you unlock V-Bucks, and if there really is such a thing as free V-Bucks.

 Fortnite V-Bucks: what are V-Bucks?

-Unlike the PvE mode, Save the World, Fortnite Battle Royale is free.
-And, with its stonkingly high Fortnite player numbers in mind, Epic have to make money from it somehow.
-The answer is Fortnite V-Bucks, a virtual currency with which you can acquire a handsome collection of colourful cosmetics in exchange for real money.
-Don’t worry: you cannot spend your virtual dollar on anything that will give you a competitive advantage.
+Its answer is Fortnite V-Bucks, a virtual currency with which you can acquire a handsome collection of colourful cosmetics in exchange for real money.
+However, you can’t spend your digital dollars on anything that will give you a competitive advantage.
 These items are purely for fashion purposes, which is an end unto itself in our book.

 Visiting websites or clicking links claiming “free” Vbucks or in-game items are unsafe.
 The official Fortnite website is https://t.co/2e5rxQV3Uo.